Eyevinn/hls-monitor/README.md

 ## Support

-Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open source projects.
+Join our [community on Slack](http://slack.streamingtech.se) where you can post any questions regarding any of our open-source projects.
 Eyevinn's consulting business can also offer you:

 - Further development of this component
 - Customization and integration of this component into your platform